iotaledger/integration-services/README.md

 To contribute directly to the repository, simply fork the project, push your changes to your fork and create a pull request to get them included!

-The best place to get involved in discussions about this framework or to look for support at is the `#integration-services` channel on the [IOTA Discord](http://discord.iota.org).
+The best place to get involved in discussions about this framework or to look for support at is the `#iota-cloud-tools` channel on the [IOTA Discord](http://discord.iota.org).

 You can also ask questions on our [Stack Exchange](https://iota.stackexchange.com/).